 I am a research-oriented software developer with an interest in deriving insights from data.
 Currently I’m part of the World Well-Being Project.

-Previously, I worked with with Li-San Wang’s group in the the Penn Neurodegeneration Genomics Center and Weljie Lab in the Department of Systems Pharmacology and Translational Therapeutics at the University of Pennsylvania.
+Recently I have studied in the Department of Computer & Information Science and worked at Weljie Lab in the Department of Systems Pharmacology and Translational Therapeutics at the University of Pennsylvania.

 - Master of Science in Engineering in Computer and Information Science, University of Pennsylvania, completed May 2017.

-- Master of Computer and Information Technology (MCIT), University of Pennsylvania, completed May 2015.
+- Master of Computer and Information Technology, University of Pennsylvania, completed May 2015.

 - M.A. and B.A. in mathematics, minor in physics, University of Pennsylvania, completed May 2012.